nyirodominika-ctrl/R36S-Multiboot/README.md

 # # # # # # # # # # # # # # # # # # # #
 ```

+### TODO
+- test ota updates per os
+- set wifi on all oses from boot partition
+- SD2 ezrom support. (dont try for now, will probably explode or something?)
+-

+### Notes
+- Armbian standalone images are at [R36S-Stuff](https://github.com/R36S-Stuff/R36S-Armbian/releases/latest)
+- Image(s) are big and most likely split into parts for github release.
+    - [get all the numbered files from the dl page(.001, .002, etc)](https://r36s-stuff.github.io/R36S-Multiboot) and extract it with 7zip or nanaZip.
+    - (linux users, ive found p7zip to be unreliabe, try the official 7zip if you have issues.)

+### Builder info
+- syntax: `./buildimg ark rocknix armbian <name-of-os-folder-NO-SPACES>`
+- I build in WSL
+- ~~might need dependencies to be installed (i will do this automatically later)~~
+    - should be fine now?
+- can build single boot images for testing (or just u-boot with no OS arguments)